angry-goose-initiative/irve/README.md

 Step 2: Objcopy the resulting a.out file to a 32-bit (4-byte) Verilog hex file with `/opt/riscv/bin/riscv32-unknown-elf-objcopy ./a.out -O verilog --verilog-data-width=4 path/to/result.txt`

+# Automated Testing

+We use Github Actions for our default IRVE configuration.
+Additionally I have a private Jenkins setup that tests some other configurations automatically (ex. with Rust enabled).

 # Licensing

 ## IRVE code